 Not every online task requires the robust protection of a full VPN.
 Sometimes you want to keep yourself anonymous while still getting blazing fast speeds.
 That's what our SOCKS5 proxy is for.

 A SOCKS5 proxy is a computer that stands between your computer and the rest of the Internet.
-That's important because, for all intents and purposes, it hides your identity while you're surfing the web, streaming a show, downloading a file, or playing a game.
+That's important because, for all intents and purposes, it hides your identity.

 Instead of your computer reaching out directly to Internet servers to get the information you want, it will connect to the SOCKS5 proxy.
 From that point forward, your computer tells the SOCKS5 what information it wants, and the proxy actually makes the request.
 This has two major benefits: